Thursday, November 6, 2025

 As anyone who knows me knows, I LOVE playing games.
 Bob would want to insert here that what I really like playing are mind games (ha-ha).
 I’m very competitive and it doesn’t take much for me to become obnoxious about it.

 Anyhow, I insisted we needed to play a game.
 When we were dating we played all kinds of games.
 And we laughed and laughed.
 Shouldn’t we try to start 2022 out laughing and laughing?
 After all, there hadn’t been much to laugh about in 2020 and 2021.
 The only problem was I couldn’t think of a single two player game.
 What games did we used to play--other than video games?
 We wracked our brains but couldn’t remember any of them.
-All word games were out of the question—Bob hates word games and is so awful at them that I can’t even derive my usual glee of whomping on him.
+All word games were out of the question—Bob hates word games and is so awful at them I can’t even derive my usual glee of whomping on him.
 I brought out every game we had in search of something, anything.
+I couldn't even a regular deck of cards.
 Turned out our only option was Old Maid.
 Bob had never heard of it.
 That in itself made me laugh.
 Who hasn’t heard of Old Maid?

 I explained the rules to him.
 He said he must be missing something because it sounded too easy.
-Because it’s made for 4 year old’s, ya big silly.
+Because it’s made for 4 year old’s, ya big silly!
 I dealt the cards and we made bets.
 The stakes were high—the loser would have to do anything the winner wanted.
 When it came down to those last two cards, we studied each other’s faces as our hands hovered over one card and then the other.
 Did trying to hold back a smile mean we were about to pick the Old Maid?
 Or was it just good acting?
 Turns out we aren’t too good at reading each others’ faces.
 It made the game very suspenseful and we did laugh and laugh.

 A few weeks later we drove down to Indy and brought back four-year old Brooks and two-year old Maisie for the weekend.
 It quickly became evident that Brooks is following in my footsteps, which meant sadly (but for his own good) he must lose at least one game out of the dozen we played.
 But the little smarty-pants was determined not to suffer a loss.
 The one time I made sure he chose the Old Maid, he simply changed the rules.
 When he realized she was the last card he was holding, he quickly announced, “Actually…now the person who gets the 'old lady' is the winner.”
-His craftiness cracked me up.
+His cleverness cracked me up.

 Who would have thought that bringing in the New Year playing Old Maid with your husband of 37+ years of marriage would be fun??
-Though I never want to ring in the New Year playing Old Maid again (it was actually very pitiful), the fact that we did have a rollicking good time probably means we’re going to be okay.
+Though I never want to ring in the New Year playing Old Maid again (it was actually kinda pitiful), the fact that we did have a rollicking good time probably means we’re going to be okay.

 Monday, October 11, 2021